markusmoenig/Eldiron/docs/docs/architecture.md

 Many other pages document individual systems in detail.
 This page is the mental model first: what belongs where, how the main systems connect, and why the same game can be presented in 2D, 3D, or text.

+## Structured Application Feedback

+Creator subsystems can return renderer-independent feedback documents.
+These documents describe semantic blocks and spans—headings, notices, commands, lists, key/value data, source code, stable IDs, and typed values—rather than embedding UI colors or column spacing into strings.

+Views apply their own semantic palette and responsive layout.
+Interactions carry an event ID and payload instead of a callback, so the same document model can be used safely by Creator docks and, later, plugin-facing surfaces.
+Plain text is retained as a fallback for logs, copy/paste, and clients without a rich view.

 ## One World

 At the center of Eldiron is a single shared world model: